 News Stories Related to Online Solicitation of a Minor Arrests in Houston:

-UT employee arrested for online solicitation of a minor
+PSN user arrested for 'online solicitation of a minor'

 Charles Johnson |